-Presently, Dr. Green is an associate clinical professor in Otolaryngology at Mount Sinai.
+Academically, Dr. Green is an associate clinical professor in Otolaryngology at Mount Sinai.
 In this context, Dr. Green is a nationally recognized teacher of the diagnosis and treatment of diseases of the ears, nose, and throat.
-He has published extensively on topics related to the ears, nose, throat as well as head and neck surgery.
+He has published extensively on topics related to the ears, nose, and throat as well as head and neck surgery.
 His private practice at ENT and Allergy Associates presently revolves around office-based general otolaryngology, diagnosing and treating the common illnesses affecting the ears, nose, and throat.

 Published On: 08/22/2012